Psychoactive Substances Act 2016: Implementation

 In 2015, Home Office minister Mike Penning wrote a letter to representatives of the Roman Catholic Church and the Church of England to try to reassure them that incense would not fall under the jurisdiction of the bill and that churches would not face prosecution for the use of incense during worship.

-The Act was due to come into force on 6 April 2016.
-It was delayed indefinitely due to a lack of clarity as to what the meaning of "psychoactive" is, and what substances are covered by the law.
+The act was due to come into force on 6 April 2016.
+It was delayed indefinitely due to a lack of clarity as to what the meaning of "psychoactive" was, and what substances were covered by the legislation.
 It eventually came into effect on 26 May 2016.
-The Advisory Council on the Misuse of Drugs also told the Government that alkyl nitrites (poppers) were not covered by the law as they were not considered psychoactive, as they affected the muscles and not the central nervous system.
-The Government accepted this advice and has stated that poppers are not unlawful under the Act, poppers are not listed as exempted substances in Schedule 1 of the Act; this is unnecessary because of how they do not affect the central nervous system.
+The Advisory Council on the Misuse of Drugs also told the Government that alkyl nitrites (poppers) were not covered by the legislation as they were not considered psychoactive, as they affected the muscles and not the central nervous system.
+The Government accepted this advice and stated that poppers are not illegal under the act, and are not listed as exempted substances in Schedule 1 of the act.

 Case law

-In 2017, the Court of Appeal held in Chapman that nitrous oxide was not exempted from the Act as a medicinal product.
-A subsequent case also concerning nitrous oxide considered whether the inducing of a psychoactive effect (as required for prosecution of offences under the Act) had to be the direct purpose of the substance, or could be an indirect effect.
-The Court of Appeal concluded that the Act's provisions applied in both situations.
+In 2017, the Court of Appeal held in Chapman that nitrous oxide was not exempted from the act as a medicinal product.
+A subsequent case also concerning nitrous oxide considered whether the inducing of a psychoactive effect (as required for prosecution of offences under the act) had to be the direct purpose of the substance, or could be an indirect effect.
+The Court of Appeal concluded that the act's provisions applied in both situations.